slackapi/node-slack-sdk/docs/_pages/web_client.md

 | `error()`    | `...msgs: any[]`  | `void`      |

-**NOTE**: The option can also take a function with the following signature, but this usage is deprecated:
-`fn(level: string, message: string)`.
+**NOTE**: While the use of logging functions is deprecated, the `logger` option will still currently accept a function whose method signature matches `fn(level: string, message: string)`.

 ```javascript
 const fs = require('fs');